-- 4.14.16 Each of the very different buildings identified as being of local, vernacular or cultural interest enhance the particular part of the area in which they are located, represent good local vernacular detailing and reflect the cultural history of the area. - 4.14.17 Sounds, smells and general activity also contribute to the historic character of conservation areas.
-Unfortunately Southampton Road is dominated by the sounds, activity and associated smells generated by the vehicular traffic using this main route into Lyndhurst.
-However, on entering Queen's Road and Princes Crescent, the prominent road noise of the main road is left behind and activity and sounds are of a quieter residential area.
+- 4.14.16 Each of the very different buildings identified as being of local, vernacular or cultural interest enhance the particular part of the character area in which they are located and represent good local vernacular detailing and reflect the cultural history of the area. - 4.14.17 Sounds, smells and general activity also contribute to the historic character of conservation areas.
+Unfortunately the part of the character area facing on to Southampton Road is dominated by the sounds, activity and associated smells generated by the vehicular traffic using this main route into Lyndhurst.
+However, on entering Queen's Road and Princes Crescent, the prominent road noise of the main road is left behind and the activity and sounds of a quieter residential area dominate. - 4.14.18 Key characteristics - Linear residential development on main road and within crescent. - Late 19th and early 20th century planned residential development. - The main road runs in an east-west direction through the area. - Satellite element of development detached from the main area of Lyndhurst to the west. - Detached and semi-detached villas and lower status terraced cottages. - Sylvan character wide roads, hedged boundaries and treed backdrop. - Modern development is generally confined to several buildings in Princes Crescent which are unsympathetic in their design, massing and detail. - Public open space is represented by wide verges in areas. - Private open space survives to small soft landscaped front gardens. - Strategic open space to west. - Traditional boundary treatments: Picket fencing, hedges, low brick walls (some with railings on top). - Large individual tree specimens in prominent locations in street scene. - Tree belt to north of area forming backdrop. - Hedged boundaries to the perimeter of the environment. - Views are restricted to within the general street scene and are not long distance due to curving nature of crescent. - Views on main road are more extensive to northeast and southwest.